-Their preferred methods of avoiding beatings are dodging and the use of shields.
-Many Ogres find it natural to wield some large and blunt weapon.
-(Countless lethal incidents have taught them to leave most edged weapons be.)
-While all sophisticated forms of missile combat are too awkward for them, they are good at throwing things, in particular boulders.
+Their preferred methods of avoiding beatings are dodging and the use of shields, but they can also use armours made from magical hides, since these accommodate their large frames.
+Ogres are proficient at using all types of melee weapons, yet all sophisticated forms of missile combat are too awkward for them.
+They are, however, good at throwing things, in particular boulders.

 - Tough Skin 1: Ogres have +1 AC.

 - Ogres are large creatures.
-Unlike smaller species, they can use giant clubs and giant spiked clubs, but cannot wear any armour but robes, cloaks, hats, animal skins, troll hides, troll leather armours, dragon hide, or dragon armour.
+Unlike smaller species, they can use giant clubs and giant spiked clubs, but cannot wear any armour but robes, cloaks, hats, animal skins, troll leather armour, or dragon armour.
 Bucklers are also too small for them, but they can wield shields and large shields more easily than normal.

 - Ogres are large enough to attack at normal speed while standing in shallow water (though they still move slowly through it).

 Starting Skills and Equipment

 Ogres start with the skills and equipment listed for their background, with the following exceptions:

 - Incompatible body armour is replaced with an animal skin or robe.